-Mr Shane Sikora currently works for the Company in an executive capacity as the Managing Director.
-Under the terms of the agreement, Mr Sikora's annual salary is \$300,000 plus superannuation and the notice period is 3 months for either party.
-The contract is an ongoing contract until terminated in accordance with the terms of the employment agreement.
+Mr Shane Sikora resigned 29 September 2023 where he worked in an executive capacity as the Managing Director.
+Under the terms of the agreement, Mr Sikora's annual salary was \$300,000 plus superannuation and the notice period is 3 months for either party.
+The contract was an ongoing contract until terminated in accordance with the terms of the employment agreement.

-Non-executive directors Matthew Banks, Michael Smith, Peter Venn, and Geoff Jones have a service agreement between themselves and the Company.
+Non-Executive Directors Matthew Banks, Michael Smith, Peter Venn, and Geoff Jones have a service agreement between themselves and the Company.
 Their engagements have no fixed term but cease on their resignation or removal as a director in accordance with the Corporations Act.
-All non-executive directors are entitled to receive a director's fee of \$60,000 plus statutory superannuation per annum.
+All Non-Executive Directors are entitled to receive a director's fee of \$60,000 plus statutory superannuation per annum.